DOJ drops P380M drug case vs Marcelino, Chinese cohort

 Marcelino filed a petition for bail before the Quezon City Regional Trial Court which was granted for lack of evidence.

-QCRTC Judge Lyn Ebora Cacha said Marcelino was found in the ground floor where there were no illegal drugs.
+QCRTC Judge Lyn Ebora Cacha said Marcelino was found on the ground floor where there were no illegal drugs.

 The court added that the authorities failed to present proof that Marcelino had any knowledge or control of the illegal drugs found in the area.